FritscheU/ideology_institutes/README.md

 * `ideology_paper_code.R` contains the replication code for all figures and tables presented in the paper.
 * `mon_fisc_corpus.Rdata` contains the dataset
 * `wordshoal_modif.R` contains a modified function to perform robustness checks

+A separate replication code file for further robustness checks and semantic network analysis will by uploaded soon here.